What has become of the so-called Long Island Serial Killer

 No, the Long Island Serial Killer will not stop, so let’s hope this unknown psychopath is apprehended before a new mass grave is found.

-I offer many other shocking insights into the minds and actions of deranged predators in my book “Why We Love Serial Killers,” which will be released by Skyhorse Press in October 2014.
+I offer many other shocking insights into the minds and actions of deranged predators in my book “Why We Love Serial Killers,” which will be released by Skyhorse this fall.
 Pre-order my new book now, save 20%, and you won't pay until it ships in October.
-Click http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB
+Click to order: http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB

 Dr. Scott Bonn is professor of sociology and criminology at Drew University.
 He is available for consultation and media commentary.
 Follow him @DocBonn on Twitter and visit his website docbonn.com